kitao/pyxel/README.md

 sudo pip3 install -U pyxel
 ```

-If the above command doesn't work, try building Pyxel from source by following the instructions in the [Makefile](Makefile).
+If the previous command fails, consider building Pyxel from source by following the instructions in the [Makefile](Makefile).

 ### Web

 The web version of Pyxel does not require Python or Pyxel installation and runs on PCs, smartphones, and tablets with supported web browsers.

-For specific instructions, please refer to [this page](docs/pyxel-web-en.md).
+For detailed instructions, please refer to [this page](docs/pyxel-web-en.md).

 ### Try Pyxel Examples